LearnersGuild/curriculum-app/phases/2/skills.md

   - BST delete
   - TODO: (create your own querySelectorAll to learn tree algorithms)

-- Tracks
+- Stacks
-  - TODO: use the calculator clone to teach tracks
+  - TODO: use the calculator clone to teach Stacks

 ## Programming in JavaScript